bullno1/Akuma/README.md

 Akuma &lt;profile&gt; &lt;path to main.lua&gt;
 A list of existing profiles can be found in bin/profiles

+Environment variables:

+* AKUMA_DOCUMENT_DIR: MOAIEnvironment.getDocumentDirectory will return the value of this variable.

 During simulation:

 * Press Ctrl+R to restart